-Sources of estimate uncertainty include the ongoing COVID-19 pandemic as well as the conflict between Ukraine and the Russian Federation which continue to evolve and for which the economic environments continue to be subject to sustained volatility and unpredictability.
+Sources of estimate uncertainty related to macroeconomic unpredictability and volatility include the current geopolitical context, supply chain disruptions and rising inflation and interest rates.
 This could continue to impact financial results, due to uncertainties including their extent and duration.
-The Consolidated Financial Statements of PSP Investments reflect the impacts resulting from COVID-19 and the Ukraine conflict to the extent known at the reporting date.
+The Consolidated Financial Statements of PSP Investments reflect the impacts resulting from the aforementioned macroeconomic factors to the extent known at the reporting date.